Municipal Waste Water Treatment Plant At Quaid E Azam Mausoleum Periphery Turns Partially Functional - UrduPoint

 Municipal Waste Water Treatment Plant At Quaid E Azam Mausoleum Periphery Turns Partially Functional

-A municipal waste water treatment plant, with a capacity of 100,000 gallons, was turned partially functional at Quaid e Azam Mazar 's east peripheral area here on Friday

-KARACHI, (UrduPoint / Pakistan Point News - 26th Feb, 2021 ) :A municipal waste water treatment plant, with a capacity of 100,000 gallons, was turned partially functional at Quaid e Azam Mazar 's east peripheral area here on Friday.
+KARACHI, (UrduPoint / Pakistan Point News - 27th Feb, 2021 ) :A municipal waste water treatment plant, with a capacity of 100,000 gallons, has turned partially functional at Quaid e Azam Mazar 's east peripheral area.

-Resident Engineer, Quaid e Azam Mazar Management board (QMMB), Muhammad Arif addressing the ceremony to mark the occasion said the treatment plant will not only help solve the challenges faced in watering the surrounding gardens but also conserve no less than 100,000 gallons of fresh water on almost daily basis.
+Resident Engineer, Quaid e Azam Mazar Management board (QMMB), Muhammad Arif addressing a ceremony to mark the occasion said the treatment plant would not only help solve challenges faced in watering the surrounding gardens but also conserve no less than 100,000 gallons of fresh water on almost daily basis.

 He said conservation of fast diminishing fresh water needed urgent interventions for public benefit and QMMB on the basis of funds provided by National Heritage and Culture Division of the Federal government has attempted to play a role in this regard.